 - Essence: The recommended dose is three intakes daily, of 4-6 drops each.

-- Steam inhalations, for respiratory afflictions, with a handful of the plant into the boiling water.
+- Steam inhalations for respiratory afflictions, with a handful of plants in the boiling water.

-- Poultices: The mashed plant is heated in a bowl, then applied wrapped in a cloth on the aching or inflamed area.
+- Poultices: The mashed plant is heated in a bowl, wrapped in a cloth, and then applied to the aching or inflamed area.

-- Massage: With some drops of essence directly applied to the affected area or with essence dissolved into alcohol.
+- Massage: Some drops of essence are directly applied to the affected area or with essence dissolved into alcohol.

 REFERENCES